teedr/mathematica-debugger/README.md

 * When `BreakOnAssert` is `True`, the Interrupt dialog is displayed upon execution of `Assert[False]`
 * Click _Abort_ in the Interrupt dialog to kill the evaluation
 * Click _Enter Subsession_ in Interrupt dialog to free the kernel for evaluations
-	* This allows `DebuggerInformation` to be queried mid-evaluation
 * Once the dialog is dismissed, evaluation must be controlled by the Debugger Controls
 	* CTRL + Shift + H: Halt
 	* CTRL + Shift + C: Continue